LeoAJ/Twitter-Search/README.md

                   leave text box empty to disable this function.

 ### Function:
-   Simple web app to search query word in Twitter by Twitter API
+jQuery plugin with searching query word in Twitter by Twitter API

 ### Reference:
 http://net.tutsplus.com/